Gilling railway station

 Gilling railway station is a disused railway station in North Yorkshire, England that served the village of Gilling East.
 East of it, the Gilling and Pickering line branched off the Thirsk and Malton line.

 History

 The station opened in 1853.
 On 26 November 1875 a horse box and cattle truck in the last train from Thirsk to Malton derailed and were overturned.
 Three sheep were killed and passengers in the other carriages were seriously shaken.

 Regular passenger services to Malton closed in 1930, between Thirsk and Pickering on 2 February 1953, but freight traffic and occasional special passenger trains continued to use the station until 27 July 1964.

 Ampleforth College Tramway

-Gilling was the station for passengers wishing to go to Ampleforth College and special trains would be run at the start and the end of term time.
+Gilling was the station for passengers wishing to go to Ampleforth College, a Roman Catholic independent school near Ampleforth, and special trains would be run at the start and the end of term time.
 The college was equidistant between Ampleforth and Gilling Stations, but access was easier from Gilling.